 - gathering up the clutter before your spouse returns home from work

 - going to a scheduled extended family gathering

 None of these things are evil.
-Yet they often need to be done quickly, or at least at a designated time.
+Yet they need to be done either quickly, or at a designated time.

 - spending time with your spouse

 - fostering a spirit of creativity at home